9 GREAT BACK-TO-SCHOOL JOB IDEAS FOR KIDS AND TEENS

 A new school year is here!
 Before school life gets too hectic (or is it already too late??), now is a great time to talk to your girls about if and how she wants to start a business this school year.
 You can help her imagine the different fun, money-earning possibilities of after-school jobs and businesses.
 These businesses are flexible (your girl manages her own time) and teach her real-world skills that will help her in the future (such as developing her sales, marketing, and customer service skills).
 Here are some popular jobs and business ideas your girl can add to her back-to-school routine.

-- Dog Walker – As more people return to their offices, their pets are going to be lonely and need some attention.
-When pup owners return to physical offices, your girl can save the day as their dedicated dog walker.
+- Dog Walker – As kids return to school, their pets are going to be lonely and need some attention.
+Your girl can save the day as their dedicated dog walker.
 She just has to commit to a daily or weekly schedule and work out the number of dogs she can manage.

 - Private Tutor – Does she have a favorite subject or two in school?
 She can offer tutoring services to younger (or older) kids who struggle with that subject.